perplexedMurfy/MarieAssembler/Readme.md

  * When given "lesser" as a parameter, opcode is `0x8000`
  * When given a Hex literal as a parameter, the low 3 bytes of the opcode are the parameter

+For a demo of the syntax, consult `bin/testprograms/Tutorial.MarieAsm`

 ## Building
 ### Windows
 #### Commandline